Learning How To Deal With Stress And Anxiety

 Additionally, a person close to you may be struggling with the same in their own way.
 Consider asking them "How do you deal with stress?" - You may be surprised with the response you receive!

-Money certainly makes the world go 'round in many instances.
 If work is consistently causing you to feel extremely stressed and anxious, it may be time to consider a job change.
-Realize that your mental well-being is far more valuable than any paycheck and take the necessary steps to be happy elsewhere.

-Depending on what aspect of school is causing you to stress, there are plenty of options you can choose to feel better.
+Depending on what aspect of school is causing you to stress, there are plenty of stress management options you can choose to feel better.

 If the issue is rooting from test taking, take extra time out of your days to make sure you are studying proficiently.
 Oftentimes, the stress you feel comes from not being prepared for the test, rather than the test itself.